Study Abroad FAQs

 Tell your GWSB advisor that you are thinking of study abroad.
 Knowing you want to study abroad can affect the courses you take at GW versus the courses you decide to save for study abroad.
 While you won’t know what you will take abroad until much later, it’s never too early to let your academic advisor know that study abroad is an important priority for you.

 Generally, applications for study abroad are submitted the semester before departure.
 Thus, applications for spring study abroad are submitted early in the fall semester; applications for fall programs are submitted in the early part of the spring semester.
 Program deadlines vary greatly, so it is recommended that you research your regional interests and have an understanding of approximate deadlines and requirements so that you do not fall behind.

 Typically students study abroad either their Fall or Spring semester of Junior year.
-You must earn at least 45 credits in order to be able to go abroad.
+You must earn at least 45 credits in order to be eligible to go abroad.
 Some students are even able to fit an entire academic year abroad into their curriculum.
-Meet with your GWSB Study Abroad Advisor to review your curriculum and see if/when studying abroad is an option for you!
+Meet with a GWSB Advisor to review your curriculum and see if/when studying abroad is an option for you!

 Students must be in good judicial and academic integrity standing at the time of application and must remain in good standing prior to departure.

 If studying abroad fits within your timeline of graduation and you can meet your remaining course requirements abroad — yes!

 In order to transfer your study abroad courses back to GW, you will need the courses taken abroad approved as “GW equivalents”.
 Each GW department determines whether or not they consider the abroad course material comparable to their discipline at GW.
 If approved, the department would designate a GW equivalent (SUBJ ####) to indicate how the course will appear on your transcript when transferred.